1st European Experimental Philosophy Conference

 Pascale Willemsen, University of Zurich

 Xphi Europe 2020 calls for contributed papers on all topics in experimental philosophy.
-In order to celebrate the 100th anniversary of the introduction of the word “robot” by the Czech writer Karel Čapek, we especially encourage papers on the topic of moral intuitions about future technologies, such as robots and artificial intelligence, autonomous vehicles, human enhancement, etc. We also call for contributed symposia on the topic of moral intuitions about future technologies.
+In order to celebrate the 100th anniversary of the introduction of the word “robot” by the Czech writer Karel Čapek, we also encourage papers on the topic of moral intuitions about future technologies, such as robots and artificial intelligence, autonomous vehicles, human enhancement, etc., and we call for contributed symposia on the topic of moral intuitions about future technologies.
 The topics do not have to address future technologies directly.

 Please submit your paper in EasyChair – an abstract up to 500 words prepared for anonymous review.